NOAA taps David Legates, professor who questions the seriousness and severity of global warming, for top role

 “Congratulat[e] him on this appt if you talk with him,” wrote associate professor and interim department chair Tracy DeLiberty.
 “David hopes to be back at UD in the spring.”

-Neither NOAA nor the Commerce Department, which oversees the agency, would confirm Legates’s appointment to a position that is in the agency leadership but does not require Senate confirmation.
+Neither NOAA nor the Commerce Department, which oversees the agency, would confirm Legates’s appointment to a position that does not require Senate confirmation.

 However, Legates now has a NOAA email address and appears in the agency’s personnel directory.